-When the income-based limit applies to owners of pass-through entities, the 199A deduction generally can't exceed the greater of the owner's share of:
+QBI is generally defined as the net amount of qualified items of income, gain, deduction and loss that are effectively connected with the conduct of a U.S. business.
+When the income-based limit applies, the 199A deduction generally can't exceed the greater of the owner's share of:

-- 50% of the amount of W-2 wages paid to employees by the qualified business during the tax year, or - The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.
+- qualified business during the tax year, or - ✓ The sum of 25% of W-2 wages plus 2.5% of the cost of qualified property.